SpencerCDixon/imagery-frontend/README.md

 purely aesthetic styling changes so often I don't usually make assertions on those things since it forces developers to change tests too frequently.

+When testing the redux logic I tend to make sure my reducers are tested no matter what since they house the main determining logic of what my UI will look like.
+Testing action creators seems somewhat redundant to me since they're just functions that return an object.
+If an action creator is ever doing something out of the ordinary I will definitely write a test for it.

+The main benefits of Action Creators is it alows you to decouple additional logic around dispatching an action.
+For example, if you only wanted to let an action get dispatched to fetch photos if the last fetch occured greater than 5 seconds ago.
+In those cases, tests for ACreators are a must!

 ## Redux
 I use the concept of a 'Duck' in redux.
 [Here is a link to the proposal](https://github.com/erikras/ducks-modular-redux).
 By using Ducks you avoid name collisions in action creators making it easier to